shreyas121sinha/HotPixel_Prediction/README.md

 # Requirements installation instruction:

-To run the project, the following dependencies may need to be installed (if not already installed).
+The following dependencies may need to be installed (if not already installed).
 **-TensorFlow
 -NumPy
 -MatplotLib